University Catalog 2024-2025

 MATH 2240 Intro To Applied Math (4)

 An introduction to the techniques of applied mathematics.
-The emphasis will be on the mathematical modeling by differential equations of a variety of applications in the natural sciences.
+The course combines an introduction to ordinary differential equations with linear algebra.
 Numerical and graphical techniques for finding both quantitative and qualitative information about solutions will be discussed and implemented on the computer.
 No programming experience is assumed.
-Note: Students may not receive credit for both 2240 and 4240.
-Prerequisite(s): MATH 1220 or 1310.
+Note: MATH 2240 is mutually exclusive with MATH 4240.
+Students may receive credit for only one of MATH 2240 or MATH 4240 in the undergraduate degree.

 Prerequisite(s): MATH 1220 or 1310.